Update: This article was last updated on 5th March 2025 to reflect the accuracy and up-to-date information on the page.

 4. Add some Interactivity

-Now that we have our game board set up, it’s time to add some interactivity.
-We’ll start by creating an event that triggers when the player clicks on a cell in the grid.
+Now that we have our game board established, it‘s time to add some interactivity.
+We’ll begin by making an event that happens when the player clicks on a cell in the grid.
 We’ll use the “when sprite clicked” block for this.

 When the player clicks on a cell, we’ll check if it’s empty.
 If it is, we’ll place an X or O in the cell, depending on whose turn it is.
 We’ll also need to update the turn variable.

-Once we have the basic interactivity set up, we’ll need to add some logic to check for a winner.
-We’ll check if any row, column, or diagonal has three X or O in a row.
-If there is a winner, we’ll display a message and end the game.
+After we have the overall interactivity in place, we will need to add some logic to determine a winner.
+We will look at whether any row, column, or diagonal has three X or O in sequence.
+If there is a winner, we will show a message and stop the game.

 5. Add Some Sound Effects